-When an important agent is known to be endangered, the KGB will try to set up a "false victim" whose arrest takes the heat off the actual agent.
+It is standard modus operandi that when an important agent is known to be endangered, the KGB will set up a "false victim" whose arrest takes the heat off the actual agent.
 The "false victim" may be wholly innocent, or he may be an actual Soviet agent of lesser importance.
 Documents on State Security training show this "false victim" technique was being taught to trainees at least as early as 1939.